multivac2x/addon-tab-url-and-title-copier/README.md

-# Firefox Tab URL Copier
+# Tab URL & Title Copier

-A Firefox extension that allows you to quickly copy all open tab URLs from the current window to your clipboard.
+A Firefox extension that allows you to quickly copy all open tab URLs and titles from the current window to your clipboard in CSV format, with optional cloud storage via Supabase.

 ## Features

-- Copy URLs of all open tabs in the current window with a single click
+- **CSV Export**: Copy URLs and titles of all open tabs in CSV format with a single click
-- Simple and lightweight interface
-- Visual confirmation when URLs are copied
-- Works with any number of tabs
+- **Smart Filtering**: Configurable filters to exclude specific websites (Google Drive, WhatsApp, GitHub profile, Claude AI, browser internal pages)
+- **YouTube URL Cleaning**: Automatically removes tracking parameters from YouTube URLs
+- **Cloud Storage**: Optional integration with Supabase for persistent storage of your tab collections
+- **Anonymous Authentication**: No registration required - uses anonymous user sessions
+- **Real-time Status**: Connection indicator shows cloud storage status
+- **Simple Interface**: Clean, intuitive popup design
+- **Local Storage**: Remembers your filter preferences

 ## Installation Instructions